 Cause and effect: why productivity should be a key concern

 Low productivity has many causes, including employee disengagement, staff sickness, company culture, and a lack of skilled workers.
 It can also be caused by inefficient infrastructure, like outdated business telecoms and sub-par equipment.

 But why should growing businesses actually care?
 Primarily, because low productivity correlates to low profitability.
 By itself, this answers the question of why solving productivity is crucial for growing SMEs, although there are a number of other troubling effects.

 Low productivity is also often related to poor staff morale, which in turn can lead to low motivation and increased employee absence.
 It could even result in losing key staff members – and for an SME, the high cost of recruiting quality candidates could be prohibitive.
 Across the board, it’s a serious problem.
-But there are ways to tackle these challenges and boost productivity (and profits), providing you’re willing to invest the time and resources.
+But there are ways to tackle these challenges and boost productivity (and profits), providing you’re willing to invest the time and resource.

 Chase engagement and efficiency